 - In a glass measuring cup, mix water, coconut sugar and yeast till well combined, let bloom, typically about 4-6 minutes.

-- Once yeast mixture has bloomed, add salt, Italian seasoning (if using) and avocado oil and stir to combine.
+- Once yeast mixture has bloomed, add salt, Italian seasoning (if using) and olive oil and stir to combine.

 - Measure ⅔ c of the cassava flour, arrowroot and gelatin into a medium sized bowl and whisk to incorporate, pour in yeast mixture and stir with a wooden spoon to combine.
 If dough is too sticky, slowly add more cassava flour a couple tablespoons at a time until you have the consistency of dough that you can work with.
 This could mean a 1-2 T more or it could mean less.
 See my note in the third paragraph about the type of yeast and how this may affect how much cassava flour you’ll use.